Skip Navigation

 700

-Dissertation Research Off Campus
+Dissertation Off Campus

 Students leaving on internship should NOT change their official address in SOLAR to be outside of NY, even if their internships are outside of NY.

-All students – domestic and international – who are graduating in either the winter or summer semester need to carry a minimum of 1 credit (in the winter or summer semester), and this will be done by registering for 1 credit of GRD 800.
+All students – both domestic and international – who are graduating in either the winter or summer semester need to carry a minimum of 1 credit (in the winter or summer semester), and this will be done by registering for 1 credit of GRD 800.
 A detailed explanation of this is provided below.
 Please review it carefully.

 Note: GRD 800 is for graduating students only.
 No other students will register for this course.